Redtech0inc/TDGameLib/README.md

 >width: is width of the window to write in note that the cursor also takes up 1 space so the amount of characters shown are width-1

 >character: if supplied replaces every input with this character like read(character)

->textColor: is the color of the text as a color value

->backgroundColor: is the color of the window to write in as a color value

 <b>Returns:</b><br>
 >userInput: string ;is the input from the user as a string